team-parallax/moodle-ffmpeg-filter-plugin/ffmpegavcc/README.md

 8. Activate the `ffmpegavcc - Compatibility Filter` and move it to the top via the arrow buttons
 9. Optionally: Head to the `Settings` of the `ffmpegavcc - Compatibility Filter` and click `Test Connection to Ffmpeg-Webservice` to make sure that the connection to the webservice is working as intended
 [Hint: Here you may also change the settings you made in the installation step earlier]

+## Usage
+0. have a conversion service at your hand: `https://github.com/team-parallax/dynamic-conversion-service/`
+1. enable crons here: `http://localhost:8080/admin/settings.php?section=sitepolicies` and set `Cron execution via command line only` to `false`.
+2. create a new post with videos/audios in it (see our example files)
+3. then we curl it like so `curl 'http://localhost:8080/admin/cron.php?password=opensesame'` (if the password you've set is `opensesame`)
+4. wait until conversion is finished
+5. observe the added source of the audio/video html tag